A couple stands on a red rock ledge after sunset.

 This is a very important question!
 Sedona is millions of acres of red rocks, mountains and beautiful deserts, but you can not elope just anywhere.

-This rule is in place by the Red Rock Forest Service.
-Other rules that apply to eloping in Sedona are no set ups without approval, no groups larger than 75 people and the only paid vendors that can be present without pulling a permit are the officiant and the photographer.
-If you have any questions about permits/rules you want to reach out directly to the Forest Service Rangers for the Red Rock District.
+Rules that apply to having a Sedona Elopement are no setups of any kind without approval from the forest service office (think no rugs, tables, or arches), no groups larger than 75 people and the only paid vendors that can be present without acquiring a special use permit are the officiant and the photographer.
+If you have any questions about permits/rules, you will want to reach out directly to the Forest Service Rangers for the Red Rock District.
 My biggest advice is to not assume something is okay just because you saw it on social media.
-A great map resource for seeing what is Wilderness Land and what is not is Gaia.
-Do not worry though, we are local to Sedona and know the area like the back of our hands.
-We are always happy to help with suggestions that would best fit your elopement day from a specific adventure to any amount of privacy desired.

 A bride smiles and laughs as her and her husband stand in the sunlight.

 Cathedral rock offers amazing views, epic and easy places to get to for a ceremony with friends and family.
 The location is best at sunset, but can also be amazing at sunrise and way more private.
 It is one of those hikes everyone is happy on!
-It is important to know how busy this trial is!
-Parking can be a huge challenge here and I would not expect to be the only couple eloping at this location on any given day.
+It is important to know how busy this trail is!
+On some days and times you can not park here – you can hike in further from other parking take the Sedona Shuttle.

 Keyhole rock view in Sedona at sunset.